pincombe/factom-governance/0_Factom Governance Documents/Doc 007 - Factom Testnet Governance.md

             > followed.

         3. The Testnet Administrator subject to the removal process is
-            > hereinafter referred to as the "Subject Testnet
+            > hereinafter referred to as the “Subject Testnet
-            > Administrator".
+            > Administrator”.

         4. The removal process shall be commenced by an ANO or Guide
             > representing at least 10% of all the ANOs and Guides by
-            > making a motion through a "Timed Thread" set as a "Major
+            > making a motion through a “Timed Thread” set as a “Major
-            > Discussion", named "REMOVAL: \[Subject Testnet
+            > Discussion”, named “REMOVAL: \[Subject Testnet
-            > Administrator's Name\]," in the Governance Discussion
+            > Administrator’s Name\],” in the Governance Discussion
-            > forum at the Factom community forum (the "Removal Thread")
+            > forum at the Factom community forum (the “Removal Thread”)
             > or other platform used by the community.

             1. The number of ANOs and Guides required to make a removal